kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 Most structural adaptation happens before runtime.
 Application code stays close to underlying technologies.

-## The Repository Model Complements OpenAPI-First Development
+## The Repository Model Complements OpenAPI-First Development { #repository-openapi }

 At the HTTP boundary, an OpenAPI contract can generate typed server and client code.
 At the database boundary, SQL plus a repository signature